alessandro-f-martins/complain_api_app/docs/README.md

 ## Installation

-### Prerequisites:
+### Prerequisites

 The following software was used in the elaboration of this application:

-- Python 3.6 (the application was built and tested with Python 3.6.5)
+- Python 3.6.5
 - pip 10.0.1
-- virtualenv 16.0.0
-- MongoDB 3.4.1
 - Nginx 1.14.0
+- virtualenv 16.0.0 (plain version)
+- MongoDB 3.6.5 (plain version) and 3.4.1 (dockerized version)
+- Linux: Ubuntu 18.01 (plain version) and Alpine 3.7 (dockerized version)

+Python packages versions used in Complant API application can be found in the *requirements.txt* file.

-### Installation steps:
+### Installation steps

 1. Clone this repository to a working directory (let's say, _app_dir_):